Alejogb1/job-board/blog-data/why-is-my-model-training-on-a-tpu-vm-aborting.md

 id: "why-is-my-model-training-on-a-tpu-vm-aborting"
 ---

-Let's unpack this.
+this.
 A model training unexpectedly aborting on a TPU VM can stem from a variety of factors, and while the error messages can sometimes be cryptic, a systematic approach usually reveals the culprit.
 I've personally spent quite a few late nights tracking down these gremlins, so let me share some insights based on my experiences.

 Firstly, we need to distinguish between issues within the model definition and those arising from the TPU environment itself.
 Often, the problem lies in how your model interacts with the TPU's specialized architecture.
 The most frequent culprits I've encountered fall into three main categories: data input pipelines, model compatibility, and resource constraints.